The Ukraine war is heating up as more and more Western and NATO weapons hit the battlefield in an effort to free Kyiv from the Russian threat.

-In the video posted on Tuesday, no such APC was present, but the platform appeared to be in its deployed position when it came under fire.
+In the video posted back in March, no such APC was present, but the platform appeared to be in its deployed position when it came under fire.
 It is unclear whether how many Russian soldiers may have near the vehicle during the strike.

 Slow Rate of Fire

 Due to its size, the Tyulpan takes an experienced crew several minutes to deploy, while it also has a slow rate of fire of only one round per minute.
 That is due to the large size of the mortar and the weight of its ammunition – 130 kg (290 lb) for standard HE rounds and 228 kg (503 lb) for rocket-assisted HE rounds.
 Each round can only be loaded via a small crane.